Samparkyn/ad-dashboard/README.md

 #### Bonus point
-For the extra screen, I would use a charts library like highcharts, and include some nice bar and pie charts based on the data being loaded from the server
+For the extra screen, I would use a charts library like highcharts, and include some nice bar and pie charts based on the data being loaded from the server.

+#### Notes
+- This app didn’t need any dependencies other than React/React-Router.
+Due to its simplicity, just using State would be enough to keep and pass the data around.

+- I’ve included Redux to demonstrate how it could be done using Axios to fetch the data and redux-thunk middleware to handle the promises.

+ - Since this app didn’t require complex side-effects, there was no need for redux-saga.

+ - I used Material UI for certain aspects, such as the Grid in places and for Icons.
+However, then chose to use mainly css to style the app.

+ - I used `create-react-app` to initially set up the project.

 #### Improvements
-- Could add a bit of extra polishing, for example some hover and active effects
+- Add a bit of extra polishing, for example some hover and active effects on more of the links, or on each campaign row.
 - Tests
+- The app is currently optimized for desktop screen sizes, as per the designs.
+In order to make the app look good on all screen sizes I would add media queries to change the layout, reduce the font size as the screen size decreases.

 Thanks for looking! :-)